EAS-ED SUPPORT GROUP

 We would like to try and reach as many carers as possible as we know how hard it is caring for a loved one with an eating disorder.
 If you have never been to a support group why not give us a try?
 We are a small friendly group and you can join in as much or as little as you wish.
 It is OK if you just want to come and listen.
 We like to keep our support meetings informal so that they feel just like an intimate chat over coffee with friends.
 All we ask is that anything discussed at the meeting stays at the meeting; so that participants can feel reassured that any personal information shared is done so in a safe, confidential and caring environment.
 You are not committed to come to each session, just come along as and when you want to.
 For most of our meetings there is no charge.
 If you are nervous of meeting up with a bunch of strangers remember we all have something in common - we all care for a child / young person / relative with an eating disorder.
 There is certainly no shortage of topics to talk about and it can be very helpful if you are experiencing a particularly difficult time to talk to other parents who have been there and understand.
 Other relatives and close family friends are welcome too.

-For the date of the next support group meeting, see the 'Contact Us' page.
+For the dates of the next EAS-ED support group meetings, see the 'Contact Us' page.

 From time to time we offer the option to 'walk & talk' in a small group on evenings & weekends, at various locations around Essex.

 About Our Group Facilitators